amirahnasihah/foundation-software-engineering/fundamentals-of-html-css/11-display-and-placing-elements/flexbox.md

 ## flex-direction

+This CSS property defines the direction items are placed in the container, and accepts the following values:

+* row: Items are placed the same as the text direction.
+* row-reverse: Items are placed opposite to the text direction.
+* column: Items are placed top to bottom.
+* column-reverse: Items are placed bottom to top.

+## combination
 Help the frogs find their lilypads using flex-direction and justify-content.

 Notice that when the flex direction is a column, justify-content changes to the vertical and align-items to the horizontal.